Can something as simple as magnesium for IBS constipation help alleviate this uncomfortable condition?

 More is not necessarily better when it comes to supplemental magnesium.
 Generally speaking, follow the package directions when taking a magnesium supplement.

 You can start with a smaller dose to improve tolerance to magnesium.
-It is wise to start with a low dose, around 100-200 mg per day of magnesium.
+It is wise to start with a low dose, of around 100-200 mg per day of magnesium.
 Then, work your way up to the desired dose as tolerated.

 To make magnesium with food to prevent side effects.